 On a whim, I applied for the BBC’s multi-camera directing course and ended up doing some very intensive training with 2 fellow theatre directors and one 1st AD.
 We all walked away one month later with the offer of directing a block of Eastenders, which we white-knuckled our way through.
 40 episodes later (and a few of Doctors), it’s been a deeply satisfying, life-changing career move.
 I still direct theatre, and I’ve found that the naturalism of TV has pushed my theatre tastes more towards writing, devising and creating work from scratch.

 I count my DSL friends as amongst my very best.
 I have hired and re-hired countless former students.
 Over the years, we have meshed into one happy family, with marriages, relationships, collaborations and businesses all coming from that intense time together.
-As an adult, I have found my way back to Ealing via my husband who works in Ealing Studios and it feels comforting to have my alma mater just around the corner.

 For more information about my work, please see my website and my blog which has some thoughts on how to build an acting career: www.sophielifschutz.com/blog